📚 JavaScript Widget Integration Guide

 • redirect_url: Where to send the user after authentication (e.g., https://ticket.yourcompany.com/yourcompany/dashboard)

-• callback_api: The API endpoint to call for authentication (e.g., https://tickets.flare99.com/api/auth/redirect/yourcompany)
+• callback_api: The API endpoint to call for authentication (e.g., https://tickets.flare99.com/api/auth/redirect)

-• tenant: Your tenant slug (e.g., yourcompany)
+• tenant: Your tenant slug (e.g., yourcompany) — must be passed as tenant in the POST body.

 Implementation Options